phil294/coffeesense/docs/reference/Readme.md

 We're likely to waste unnecessary resources on things we don't need.
 So I figured the best way to do it was through the setup.

-For detailed discussion, see this [RFC](https://github.com/vuejs/vetur/pull/2377).
+For detailed discussion, see this [RFC](https://github.com/phil294/coffeesense/pull/2377).

 if `projects[]` is only a string, It is a shorthand when you only need to define `root`.

 ### `projects[].root`
 All runtime dependencies is base on value of this property.
 Like `typescript`, `prettier`, `@prettier/pug`.
-Also Vetur find `./package.json` and `./tsconfig.js` by default.
+Also CoffeeSense find `./package.json` and `./tsconfig.js` by default.

 ### `projects[].package`
 We can get the project name or dependency info from here.